arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 Never use Sleeve Draw for your opener, let party wait for your deck, trust me, they wanna have good numbers during opener.
 Expanded Balance should be followed by Celestial Opposition.
-Balance can be replaced by Arrow or Spear, but they are not so best as Balance is.
+Balance can be replaced by Arrow or Spear, but they are not so good as Balance is.

 # Potions and food